nrwl/nx/docs/shared/features/enhance-tooling.md

 ```

 {% callout type="note" title="Configurable target names" %}
-`build` and `test` can be any strings you choose.
+`build` in these examples can be any strings you choose.
 For the sake of consistency, we make `test` run unit tests for every project and `build` produce compiled code for the projects which can be built.
 {% /callout %}

 ## Types of Targets